davidrhoden/davidrhoden-basic-netlify/timeline/fore-day-creep-dec-29-2019.md

 ---
-title: I played bass with Fore Day Creep
+title: I played bass with Fore Day Creep at the Circle Bar.
 date: 2019-12-29T22:00:00.000Z
 summary: Last time playing that bass on stage, it turns out
 excerpt: Last time playing that bass on stage, it turns out